stundenblume/platypus_doc/docs/source/gams-madara/compilation/desktop.rst

 	$ $GAMS_ROOT/scripts/linux/base_build.sh prereqs ace madara gams ros

-When the scripts finishes, you should see in folder you called the script the following the following folders:
+When the compilation finishes, you should see in folder you called the above script the following folders:

  - ace
  - gams